alexander-kuzmin-us/Storage-WebApp/README.md

 The project is designed as a data-driven web-based application allows registered by GooglesignIn users create and edit their notes, divided into categories.

-This is a main Full Stack Web Developer Nanodegree on Udacity.
+This is a main project Full Stack Web Developer Nanodegree on Udacity.

 ## Software tools and skills used in this project